 Capturing video is a bit different than capturing stills.
 Although some of the same rules apply there are some key differences and some key techniques you can employ to make a compelling film.
-As more and more folks are entering the world of video with the new video capable DSLRs I thought I would share with [...]
+As more and more folks are entering the world of video with the new video capable DSLRs I thought I would share […]

 Continue reading...Thursday, March 25, 2010